 The Portland Area has one of the higher suicide death rates for AI/AN among the IHS service areas.
 The IHS reported that, from 1996-1998, the age-adjusted suicide death rate for the Portland Area was 22.0 per 100,000, a rate that was exceeded only by Aberdeen, Alaska, Bemidji, and Tucson.

 At the state level, annual suicide rates for AI/AN tend to fluctuate widely because the actual number of deaths each year is relatively small.
 For example, an average of 20 AI/AN suicides occur in Washington each year, 6 in Oregon, and 4 in Idaho.
-While males typically complete suicide more often than women, studies suggest that women actually attempt suicide more frequently than men.
+While males typically die by suicide more often than women, studies suggest that women attempt suicide more frequently than men.
 This pattern is also present among AI/ANs in the Pacific Northwest.

 Data on suicide risk factors and attempts, as opposed to mortality, are available from a variety of sources, including the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) and the Youth Risk Behavior Survey (YRBS).
 Data from these sources and other studies have found that several factors can put a person at higher risk for attempting suicide, including: – Previous suicide attempt(s) – History of depression – Alcohol or drug abuse – Family history of suicide or violence – Physical illness – Feeling alone.
 Additional research is needed to identify and explore the culturally unique factors that affect AI/ANs.